MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ### Add a provider definition

 A provider definition contains details about your provider.
-The definition determines how your provider will appear in the Provider Catalog.
+The definition determines how your provider appears in the Provider Catalog.

 1. In the provider solution you created, select **New**.